 We’ve put together the perfect starter kit for all the humanities and linguistics students starting university this year.
 We also sit down with our Commercial Solicitor, Charlotte, as she talks us through her best tips and tricks to schooling your degree.

-Up to 7 hours of battery life and a large SSD to help maintain speeds – what’s not to like?
+With up to 6+ hours of battery life and a large SSD to help maintain speeds – what’s not to like?
 You’ll have a much smoother ride loading any files and completing theory work.
 This is a brilliant all-rounder for those subjects that don’t require specific software or apps.

 A smart speaker will be your new best friend when studying something word heavy.
 If you come across a word you’ve not seen before, just ask your speaker for a definition, or to translate it, without having to scramble for a dictionary or open another tab!